 How to Make a Maple Ginger Glaze for Salmon

 This is a great technique for cooking salmon filets that is quick to prepare AFTER you prep all the ingredients.
-Not that any of the prep work is difficult, it just takes time to peel and mince a bunch of ingredients.
+Not that any of the prep work is difficult; it just takes time to peel and mince a bunch of ingredients.
 For example, zesting an orange is easy, but it takes time.

-Cooking Technique – Pan Fry and Glaze
+Cooking Techniques - Pan Fry and Glaze

-I was at first but all this means is you make a simple glaze with the maple syrup, ginger and orange zest, reduce it down and then spoon (glaze) it over the salmon for a minute or two until the sauce reaches the desired consistency.
+I was at first, but all this means is you make a simple glaze with the maple syrup, ginger, and orange zest, reduce it, and then spoon (glaze) it over the salmon for a minute or two until the sauce reaches the desired consistency.

 We served this dish with a wonderful watercress, orange and parsnip salad recipe.